hugoestradas/hugoestradas/README.md

 ## Seasoned Software & Cloud Engineer

-With over 13 years of experience in the IT industry, I've honed my skills across a diverse range of sectors including healthcare, consumer goods, education, telecommunications, banking, and insurance.
-This multi-industry exposure has equipped me with a unique perspective on solving complex technological challenges.
+I'm a seasoned cloud engineer with deep expertise across AWS, Azure, and GCP, specializing in multi-cloud architectures and data platforms like Databricks and Snowflake.
+My experience spans healthcare, finance, telecom, education, and consumer goods, giving me unique insights into industry-specific challenges.

 ### Cloud Expertise
 - **Multi-Cloud Proficiency**: Specialized in AWS, Azure, and GCP